Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Have You Been Hospitalized?

 Hospitalization due to bipolar disorder could impact the underwriting decision.
 The following is a general guide.
-If you have been in the hospital within 2 years of the application for bipolar disorder, expect a rating or a decline.
+If you have been in the hospital within 2 years of the application for bipolar disorder, expect a rating or a decline on traditional life insurance.

-If it has been between 2 and 5 years, expect a moderate table rating.
-Additionally, if it has been over 5 years, then probably a low rating to none at all.
+If it has been between 2 and 5 years, expect a moderate to high table rating.
+Additionally, if it has been over 5 years since hospitalization, then probably a low table rating.

 Type Of Medication